-What can go wrong?
+• What can go wrong?

-- \rightarrow unclear lines of supervision - \rightarrow research problems unsufficiently demarcated - \rightarrow lack of well-defined lines and regular occasions of communication - \rightarrow vague role responsibilities - \rightarrow unfair/unsatisfactory attribution of credit, authorship - \rightarrow unclear policies concerning ownership of data and ideas - \rightarrow fueling of internal competition
+- \rightarrow unclear lines of supervision - \rightarrow research problems unsufficiently demarcated - \rightarrow lack of well-defined lines and regular occasions of communication - \rightarrow vague role responsibilities - \rightarrow unfair/unsatisfactory attribution of credit, authorship - $\rightarrow\,$ unclear policies concerning ownership of data and ideas - \rightarrow fueling of internal competition

 - What is Research Ethics?

 - Why lecture on Research Ethics?

 - Conducting and reporting of science

 - Conflicts of interest and conflicts of commitment

 - Relationship in research groups

 - Hazards to good scientific practice

-- What is scientific misconduct?

 - Rules and procedures of the Max Planck Society

+- A case study